 You’ve been putting your nose to the grindstone for six months.
 Maybe you’ve booked your first professional gig or are getting close.
 Maybe you’ve been to too many callbacks to count with nothing to show for it and are wondering, What should I be auditioning for?
 Should I be selective at this point?

 If you didn’t have any professional work under your belt before you graduated, be aware that a lot of the nonunion work at the beginning of your career will be unpaid or travel stipend–based.
 Additionally, some of the projects you work on might not even feel up to the production level of what you were used to in your acting program due to budgets that aren’t funded by an institution of higher learning.
 For the most part, it’s good to do as many projects you can get your hands on at the beginning to gain experience and build your résumé.

-At the six-month mark, be sure to maintain your connections.
+At the six-month mark, be sure you are maintaining your connections.
 Update your social media, send out postcards and e-blasts when you have shows, support your friends’ work, and follow up on all connections and opportunities.
-(Make them remember you without being annoying.)

 Something that might start to creep up as time goes on and your classmates also make their way through the business is jealousy.
 This is a very real emotion and one that’s not particularly fun to deal with.
 The bottom line is that acting is a numbers game.
 Anyone who has been in the acting industry can tell you that it’s not necessarily the most “talented” or “hardest-working” who “make it.”
 Sometimes, someone just has a look that’s popular at a specific point in time, has connections in the industry that can get them in certain rooms, or even just happens to be in the right place at the right time.